ELondonJ/ELondonJ/README.md

 #### Projects
 The projects section displays previous projects in a carousel slider.
 The slider was built with Bootstrap classes and operated utilizing the Boostrap JavaScript bundle.
 #### Contact
 The contact section takes was built with Bootstrap form classes.
+Messages sent from form to my email via [Formsubmit.co](https://formsubmit.co/)

 ## Resources
 Bootstrap 5/Bootstrap JavaScript bundle \